xwmx/nb/README.md

   --edit                    Open the bookmark in your editor before saving.
   -e, --encrypt             Encrypt the bookmark with a password.
   --raw-content             Save the page content as HTML.
+  --related <url>           A URL for a page related to the bookmarked page.
+                            Multiple `--related` flags can be used in a command to save multiple related URLs.
   --skip-content            Omit page content from the note.
   --tags <tag1>,<tag2>...
 A comma-separated list of tags.
   --title <title>           The bookmark title.
 When not specified,
                             `notes` will use the html <title> tag.
-  --via <url>               A URL for the page that referred you to the
-                            bookmarked page.
-Multiple `--via` flags can
-                            be used in a command to save multiple URLs.

 Subcommands:
   (default)  Add a new bookmark for <url>, or list bookmarks.